Niagara, New York

 The university welcomes men and women who have demonstrated aptitude and academic achievement at the high school level.
 Either SAT or ACT test scores are required.
-International students are required to submit the results of their TOEFL examination and, if transcripts are not in English, these transcripts must be sent via World Education Services (WES) for the “Course by Course Report” evaluation.
+International students are required to submit the results of their TOEFL examination and, if transcripts are not in English, they must be sent via World Education Services (WES) for the “Course by Course Report” evaluation.
 Interviews are recommended.
 Transfer students are accepted during any semester.
 (Transfer credit is evaluated individually by the dean of each division.)
 Students who complete high school in less than four years are eligible for early admission.
 Students may also apply under an early action program.
 Economically and educationally disadvantaged students from New York state are eligible to apply for admission through the Higher Educational Opportunity Program (HEOP).